betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 Note: for most standard F4xx GPS Rescue builds, looptime should not exceed 4k, to provide enough clock cycles for all the required sensor data to be analysed and handled properly.

 In 4.4, if there was significant drift, due to wind, when initiating GPS Rescue, and a long climb period, the quad could think that it was flying nose-forward in the direction of the drift.
 This caused the initial yaw correction to be wrong, and the quad would then fly off in the wrong direction, often at high speed.
 After a few seconds, it would correct, but take a wide arc to return to the correct heading.
-4.5 improves this considerably, but without a Mag, it still can happen, to some extent.
+4.5 improves this considerably, with special code to avoid drift-based errors.

+In 4.4, wings would have difficulty determining the correct arrow position, and this has been considerably improved in 4.5.

-Hence we also put a lot of effort into checking and optimising the Mag code (see later), and optimising its integration with GPS Rescue.
+A lot of checking and optimising the Mag code has been done (see later), and it now integrates really well with GPS Rescue.

 In 4.5, if Mag is properly oriented, configured, and calibrated, and is confirmed to return reliable heading information, the quad should rotate correctly at the start of a rescue, and point directly to home every time, regardless of drift.
 This significantly improves safety of a rescue on windy days.

 In 4.4, if there was a long descent phase on windy day, the quad could overshoot home and then need to turn 180 degrees to get back against the wind, which could result in a fast spiral descent with a rough landing.
-In 4.5, this should be less of a problem, because we don't start to pitch forward after an overshoot until the yaw heading is largely corrected.
-In 4.5, a properly validated Mag will improve heading control on windy days during the descent phase.
+In 4.5, this should be much less of a problem, because we don't start to pitch forward after an overshoot until the yaw heading is largely corrected.
+In 4.5, a properly oriented, configured and validated Mag will improve heading control on windy days during the descent phase.

 GPS Rescue can now be initiated directly overhead, in an emergency, eg when flying LOS, so long as the machine is more than the minimum allowed initiation height.
 In this situation, the quad will climb, fly out to the minimum distance, turn back to home, and enter a normal rescue at that point.
 This should only be used in an emergency, because the heading the quad will initially take is quite unpredictable, depending mostly on prior drift direction and velocity.